angiedickson24/osticket-prereqs/README.md

 </p>
 <br/>
 <p>
-Now we'll need to enable some extensions.
+Next we need to enable some extensions.
 Go back to the osTicket folder on the left side pane and then click on PHP manager in the middle pane.
 Click on Enable or disable an extension and you'll need to enable php_imap.dll, php_intl.dll and php_opcache.dll.
 Refresh the osTicket webpage and it should be updated.
 </p>
 <p>
   <img src="https://i.imgur.com/87i9Gxs.png" height="80%" width="80%" alt="updated osticket landing page"/>
 </p>
 <br/>
 <p>
-Now we have to rename C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php to C:\inetpub\wwwroot\osTicket\include\ost-config.php.
-Then we'll need to change permissions for this file.
+Now rename C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php to C:\inetpub\wwwroot\osTicket\include\ost-config.php.
+Then we need to change permissions for this file.
 Right click on this and then Properties -> Security tab -> Advanced -> Disable inheritance (remove option) -> Add -> Select a principal -> Type everyone in the box -> Check names -> OK.
 Make sure you click on Full control as well.
 </p>
 <p>
   <img src="https://i.imgur.com/wABTm3C.png" height="80%" width="80%" alt="ost config permissions"/>